analogdevicesinc/PrecisionToolbox/docs/source/index.rst

 The following have device-specific implementations in MATLAB and Simulink.
 In general, if a device has an IIO driver, MATLAB support is possible, but a device-specific MATLAB or Simulink interface may not exist yet.

 .. csv-table:: Supported Parts
-   :header: "Evaluation Card", "FPGA Board", "Streaming Support", "Targeting", "Variants and Minimum Supported Release"
+   :header: "Evaluation Card", "Controller Board", "Streaming Support", "Targeting", "Variants and Minimum Supported Release"
    :widths: 30, 30, 30, 30, 30

    "AD7380", "Zedboard", "Yes", "No", "ADI (2021b)"